ianlibanio/ignite-feed/README.md

 ## Getting Started

 This project was done at Ignite following [this Figma design](https://www.figma.com/community/file/1113573231685349036), using CSS Modules inside React.
+You can access the project live [here](https://ignite-feed.ianlibanio.com/).

 To run the project, you must follow these steps: